owml/parser/README.md

 - Generalized syntax; cross compatibile with JSON, TOML, YAML or Python Dicts with very small to none changes in layout.
 - *Relativly* easy to read; this is not a main priority for this mu language but it is always nice to have.
 - ***(Future)*** owens-ml compatibility with serde to allow translations to and from `owens-ml`.

-### Implamentation Notes

-This implamentation of the `owens-ml` spec is designed to be a "learning project" for `nom` and should result in a lightweight implamentation with a library and an optional (*but slightly useless*) REPL if a user runs this implamentation directly in their terminal.

 ### Example `owens-ml` syntax